onap/vnfrqts-requirements/docs/Chapter8/Ansible-JSON-Key-Value-Description.rst

    it will be terminated.

 #.
 Inventory hosts file to be build with only IP addresses (or FQDNs), IP
-   addresses and VM names, or IP addresses and xNFC names depending on InventoryNames setting in the template(s) passed to Ansible Server as part of the Rest API request.
+   addresses and VM names, or IP addresses and VNFC names depending on InventoryNames setting in the template(s) passed to Ansible Server as part of the Rest API request.
 In a later section with Ansible examples, examples of supported inventory hosts file formats are shared.